On infinitely cohomologous to zero observables: A special basis of

 Since $\mathcal{B}$ is a base for $Ker(P)$ and $U^j\colon L^2(hm)\rightarrow L^2(hm)$ is an isometry, it follows that

 for every $ \varphi \in Ker(P)$ and $j \in \mathbb{N}$.
 This contradicts Proposition \ref{propfuncao}. \end{proof}

-\begin{proof}[Proof of Proposition \ref{lbasel2}] It follows from Lemma \ref{ort} and Corollary \ref{cor1} that $\mathcal{B}$ is a basis of $L^2(hm)$.
-To construct a basis $\mathcal{W} \subset L^\infty(hm)$, consider an enumeration of the set $\Lambda=\{\psi_i\}$ defined in Lemma \ref{lema3}.
-Apply the Gram–-Schmidt process in the sequence $\psi_i$ to obtain a sequence $\tilde{\psi}_i$ of two by two orthogonal functions.
+\begin{proof}[Proof of Proposition \ref{lbasel2}] It follows from Lemma \ref{ort} and Corollary \ref{cor1} that $\mathcal{W}$ is a basis of $L^2(hm)$.
+To construct a basis $\hat{\mathcal{W}} \subset L^\infty(hm)$, consider an enumeration of the set $\Lambda=\{\psi_i\}$ defined in Lemma \ref{lema3}.
+Apply the Gram–-Schmidt process in the sequence $\psi_i$ to obtain a sequence $\tilde{\psi}_i$ of pairwise orthogonal functions.
 Discarding the null functions and normalizing the remaining functions, we obtain an orthonormal set of functions $\hat{\mathcal{B}}$.
 Due Lemma \ref{lema3}